 If you are still experiencing issues, call 866-673-2767 and we will try to assist you.

 What if someone at Normandy Farms is diagnosed with the virus?

-What are you doing to maintain clean and sanitized facilities? all facilities are closed until 5/18
+What are you doing to maintain clean and sanitized facilities?

-Once we reopen our facilities, our team will be working diligently to ensure the safest and most sanitary environment for our guests.
+Our team will be working diligently to ensure the safest and most sanitary environment for our guests.